 The collateral damage, unfortunately, is your utility bill.

 Winterizing your domicile could mean a truce.
 But some places (like trailers!) are not likely to be toasty warm no matter how much caulk you apply and how much heating oil you burn.

-2. Layer up, Part 2.
-Put on a T-shirt (or long underwear shirt) topped by a blouse/shirt; if it’s really cold, add a sweater, sweatshirt or fleece layer.
-Choose wool socks over cotton ones – and like long underwear, wool socks have greatly improved in terms of style and comfort.
+You could also put on a T-shirt (or long underwear shirt) topped by a blouse/shirt.
+If it’s really cold, add a sweater, sweatshirt or fleece layer.
+Choose wool socks over cotton ones.
+Like long underwear, wool socks have greatly improved in terms of style and comfort.

 Oh, and tuck in that shirt.
 You’ll be amazed at what a difference it makes.
 (Hint: You’re tucking in body heat.)

 Take up residence in the better-insulated room instead of sitting in the drafty parlor.
 Shut the door, if there is one — two or three people in a closed-up room will contribute body heat.
 You also get the figurative warmth of togetherness.

 Don’t have a “warmest” room, only less-shivery ones?
 Use a space heater to fill the most comfortable room with BTUs, then turn it off and let that togetherness factor take over.

 Be extremely cautious, however.
 According to the National Fire Protection Association, space heaters are responsible for one-third of heating-related fires and 80 percent of deaths in heating-related fires.
 Check out the NFPA’s list of safety tips.

 3. Redecorate the room — and yourself — for winter